 K-pop star Suga becomes 3rd BTS member to begin military service in South Korea

-LOS ANGELES — Following his debut solo tour earlier this year, Suga, the K-pop superstar rapper/singer/songwriter, has become the third member of BTS to begin South Korea's compulsory military service.
+Following his debut solo tour earlier this year, Suga, the K-pop superstar rapper-singer-songwriter, has become the third member of BTS to begin South Korea's compulsory military service.

-“We would like to inform our fans that SUGA has initiated the military enlistment process by applying for the termination of his enlistment postponement,” Big Hit Music said in a statement.
+“We would like to inform our fans that SUGA has initiated the military enlistment process by applying for the termination of his enlistment postponement,” Big Hit Music said in a statement Monday.

 “We ask you for your continued love and support for SUGA until he completes his military service and safely returns.
 Our company will spare no effort in providing support for our artist.”